Last updated in April 2020

 Automated decisions for fraud and financial crime prevention

-We and other organisations acting to prevent fraud and financial crime may process your information in systems that look for fraud and financial crime by studying patterns in the data.
+We and other organisations acting to prevent fraud and financial crime may process your personal information in systems that look for fraud and financial crime by studying patterns in the data.
 We may find that an account or policy is being used in ways that criminals work.
-Or we may notice that an account is being used in a way that is unusual for you or your business.
+Or we may notice that an account is being used in a way that is unusual for you or the business.
 Either of these could indicate a risk that fraud or financial crime may be carried out against a customer, the bank or the insurer.

 How this can affect you